 What is the construction timeframe for the bridge upgrade?

-Construction is expected to commence 2022, subject to final construction conditions and approvals.
+Construction is expected to commence 2022.

 How long will construction take?

 It will take about 4 years to complete, provided weather and construction conditions are favourable.
 This timeframe will be refined once the construction contractor has been appointed and their construction program and plans are developed.